HostingBE/php-api/README.md

 **Using the API for the first time**
-To use it you need an account with HostingBE, [Linkcreate it here](https://hostingbe.com/create-account).
+To use it you need an account with HostingBE, [create it here](https://hostingbe.com/create-account).

 When you are logged in, click on API settings and enter the IP address where the API requests come from (whitelist) After saving you will receive a username and password which you need when using API.